 For those who want to take the public bus, it is best to travel from one central bus station to the other.
 The Jerusalem Central Bus Station has a direct bus that travels to the Eilat Central Bus Station.
 The ride ranges between 4-5 hours and the bus will make a few stops along the way.
 Tickets can be purchased in the bus station.

-Another option is to book a private transfer from Jerusalem to Eilat.
+Another option is to book a private transfer.
 Prices will range depending on the number of passengers and the start and endpoint in Jerusalem and Eilat.
 Click here to book a private transfer.

-There are many ways to travel from Jerusalem to Eilat, and if you are still unsure on the best way to get there, feel free to contact us, we’d be happy to help you find your way.
+There are many ways to travel between these cities, and if you are still unsure on the best way to get there, feel free to contact us, we’d be happy to help you find your way.